The NNSS (Non-Native Species Secretariat) invasive species awareness week

 Giant Hogweed emerges in early spring as tightly folded leaves.
 Grows up to 10 feet in a season.
 Releases thousands of seeds before the flower spike dies off during winter

-The NNSS fact sheet for Giant hogweed can be found here
+The NNSS identification sheet for Giant hogweed can be found by clicking on the link.

 Himalayan balsam – Impatiens glandulifera